FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 Although being the oldest and supposedly easiest-to-use service, purl.org is known by some veterans for having been offline for a long time.
-This was especially bad as a "persistent" identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)  should be resolvable at all times.
+This was especially bad as a "persistent" identifier (URL_TO_INSERT_TERM_3755 https://fairsharing.org/search?recordType=identifier_schema)  should be resolvable at all times.
-This service is run by the non-profit [Internet Arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) ive](https://archive.org).
+This service is run by the non-profit [Internet Arch (URL_TO_INSERT_RECORD_3756 https://fairsharing.org/FAIRsharing.52b22c) ive](https://archive.org).

-To access the graphical user interface / web frontend, you need to register with arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) ive.org.
+To access the graphical user interface / web frontend, you need to register with arch (URL_TO_INSERT_RECORD_3757 https://fairsharing.org/FAIRsharing.52b22c) ive.org.
 The frontend is easy to work with, although it is known for sometimes throwing errors or reacting in unexpected ways.

 Using purl.org, you can add custom redirects, with [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 301, 302, 303, 307, or errors encoded as HTTP status codes 404 and 410.
 It also allows "partial redirects",
-i.e. it would attach all the string (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.9b7wvk)  behind a known part to redirect you
+i.e. it would attach all the string (URL_TO_INSERT_RECORD_3758 https://fairsharing.org/FAIRsharing.9b7wvk)  behind a known part to redirect you

 ```{note} example
 deposited URL for the partial redirect is `http://example.com/one` and intended to be routed